Politics, Politics And Politics

 The Australian Dollar

 AUD remains one of the weakest links in G-10 and conviction continues to fall by the week.
-Very tepid economic data last week highlighted by a miss on wage growth expectation.
+Very tepid economic data last week was highlighted by a miss on wage growth expectation.
 Weak data on the back of an overtly dovish RBA policy statement is just too hard to ignore.
 Traders do not tend to be particularly good at bottom fishing nor have any suggestions for safely catching a falling knife.

 While the market focus shifts to this week's speech by RBA Governor Lowe and RBA Minutes, I suspect dealers will continue to look for opportunities to sell as the markets subtly shift back into RBA rate cut mode again.